openmobilityfoundation/curb-data-specification/curbs/README.md

 Method: `GET`
 `data` Payload: a JSON object with a `policies` field containing an array of [Curb Policy](#policy) objects.

-_Optional endpoint; if not implemented, the server should reply with `501 Not Implemented`._
+_Optional endpoint, but required if Curb Zones contain policy_id references; if not implemented, the server should reply with `501 Not Implemented`._

 ### Query Parameters